|

 "Equip With Tools to Learn for Life"?
 Hardly – students are told what, not how to think.
 Few students graduating from high school know how – or have the desire – to learn beyond graduation.

-Scripture verses for each one of the above "pillars."
+Click here to see a list of Scripture verses for each one of the above "pillars."

 Lacking these six out of the seven "pillars," a student's "Basic Foundation of Knowledge to Function in Society" is going to be lacking because it is thus built on a faulty foundation.
 It amounts to mere head knowledge.
 And what does the Word say about this?
 It "puffeth up."

 "All the above" are the total picture that's needed if we are to function as God would have us function in society!
 God's idea of education takes a person to the place where we are "lacking in nothing."
 But what gets us to that place?
 A scope-and-sequence-approved curriculum program for all subjects for all grades, K through 12?
-Let's take a look at the three verses that culminate in those words "lacking in nothing":

 What does this have to do with "education"?
-Absolutely everything!
-The above three verses in James 1: 2, 3, and 4, are a perfect illustration of "God's School of Life."
+Everything!
+The above verses in James 1: 2, 3, and 4, are a perfect illustration of "God's School of Life."
 What usually happens in the typical homeschool "when we meet various trials" is we avoid them, go around them, tell the kids to "knock it off and just get your schoolwork done!"
 Right?
 We are entirely missing the point, missing the opportunity – the invitation, actually – to disciple, and truly educate our children.
-Whatever the Lord is bringing our way, whatever trials we meet, that is what is truly needed at that moment.

 |